 Every month we will be featuring a new book to be showcased in our Book of the Month.
 Staff members and friends will be reading the book and posting their reviews.
 We’d love to hear what you thought of these books as well.
 Post your comments and let us know.

-What She Knew is available at London Drugs along with many other great titles and is on sale for the month of March.
+The Woman in Cabin 10 is available at London Drugs along with many other great titles and is on sale for the month of April.